alex-alk/sitemi/README.md

 ---------
-database file located in the archive\n admin page: /admin.php
+database file located in the archive, admin page: /admin.php